junhanamaki/rekiq/README.md

     require 'rekiq'

-We need a 'schedule' object (responsible for returning the time at which the worker should start) which responds to method next_occurrence and receives one argument of type Time.
+We need a 'schedule' object (responsible for returning the time at which the worker should start) which must respond to method next_occurrence and receives one argument of type Time more at [schedule]().
 For our example we'll use gem [ice_cube](https://github.com/seejohnrun/ice_cube) (don't forget to require it):

     # define worker as normal